segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/best-practices.md

 If you are setting up the Adobe Analytics destination in cloud-mode, you can pass in custom `linkTypes`, `linkNames` and `linkURLs`.

 **Note**: If you pass in the `visitorId` in a destination-specific `integration` object in your Segment Page or Track events, the `visitorId` passed persists on Page or Track calls that occur after an Identify call.
-This effectively supersedes the `visitorId` variable Segement would set to your `userId` after an Identify call.
+This effectively supersedes the `visitorId` variable Segment would set to your `userId` after an Identify call.

 We know this is daunting territory, so don't hesitate to [contact us directly for guidance](https://segment.com/help/contact/)!